-Most of the Thals were exterminated in the blast.
-Most of the Thals who survived were horribly mutated but a few managed to find shelter from the blast and worked hard to create a drug that could allow them to survive the irradiated air of Skaro.
+Most of the Thals were exterminated in the blast, whilst the few who survived were horribly mutated.
+They would work hard to create a drug that could allow them to survive the irradiated air of Skaro and even reverse the effects.
 After Zolfian’s bomb the air had now become completely toxic to the point where without the new anti radiation drugs, the Thals could not survive for more than a few days before dying of radiation poisoning.

 As for the Daleks both Zolfian and Yarvelling had managed to survive the blast by finding shelter in an underground bunker which also protected them from the irradiated air.
 Eventually after over a year underground the two men decided to venture to the surface in order to see if there were any other Dalek survivors.

 They were soon confronted by a surviving Dalek who was now housing himself in one of Yarvelling’s war machine’s based on Davros’ old design for a Dalek casing.